-All complaints in relation to housing and maintenance service delivery will be monitored by the Operations Director and records will be kept.
+All complaints in relation to housing and maintenance service delivery will be monitored by the Head of the Department and records will be kept.

 A summary report of the complaints received and action taken will be presented to the Board of Management on a quarterly basis as part of the Performance Indicators.